Spotlight: Spirit Medicines, Metztli Healing, and Pa’lante Consulting

 Xochi Quetzalli practices Curanderismo at her centro de sanción as an Aj’Qij, Maestra, artist, and healer in Eureka, California.
 Her passion is to empower womxn by guiding them to heal their birth stories and sustos through rebirthing themselves to their cosmic identities.
 One of her special offerings is a 9 Moons Cosmic Rebirthing Series, which is a trauma-healing journey with soul retrieval.
 She also offers traditional limpias, Mayan fire ceremonies, and much more atwww.xochiketzalli.com.

 Yoshabel Shay (Indigenous) was born and raised in Las Vegas.
 She earned her bachelor's degree in fine arts with a minor in art history.
 Her parents migrated from El Salvador in the 1980s and are descendants from the Maya-Nahuatl people.
 Though history has been lost, Yoshabel's passion is to redefine what it means to be Maya-Nahuatl and share her knowledge with her 18-month-old son.
 She is a wife to a Diné photographer and has a silly little dog called Milo.

 CAMERON NAVARRO is a white Xicanx social worker working to create purposeful, sustainable healing-centered (trauma-informed) change in our community by challenging and dismantling systems of oppression.
 He is the co-founder of Pa’lante Consulting, LLC and the co-host of Life is Work podcast, available on all platforms.
 Find him on IG at @palanteconsults and @lifeisworkpod.

-Ofrenda Magazine™ is a publication exploring Xicanx and Latinx spirituality, earth-centered wisdom traditions, and healing arts.
+Ofrenda Magazine™ explores Xicanx and Latinx spiritualities, earth-centered wisdom traditions, and healing arts.
 Our mission is to inspire holistic wellness, ancestral connection, social and ecological justice, and spiritual creativity.